 By choosing the right preset for your subject's skin tone, you can stick to our recommended "three-click edit," with no futzing with H/S/L sliders to adjust skin tones.

-Adventure Everyday features two-color and one black and white preset.
+Adventure Everyday features two color and one black-and-white preset.
 Ektar is a vibrant film with red undertones, which can look beautiful with dark skin tones.
 By the same token, if your subject has a lot of redness in their skin, like rosacea or a sunburn, Ektar will enhance the reds in ways that may not be flattering.

 Both Portra packs are best suited to light skin tones, as the orange undertones can be overbearing for darker skin, bringing out too much orange and making the skin look too saturated.
-Like Fujicolor Pushed, Portra Pushed introduces tints into the shadow and highlight tones as well as more contrast and saturation.
+Like Fuji Pushed, Portra Pushed introduces tints into the shadow and highlight tones as well as more contrast and saturation.

 Ilford Original is a beautiful pack that can work with any skin tone, and it eliminates any issues with tone or saturation.
 While going black and white is the easiest way not even to have to think about skin tones, it's best to make sure you understand how to work with diverse skin tones first and make black and white an aesthetic choice, not a band-aid for bad color!

 If you've taken care to choose the right preset for your subject's skin and things still aren't looking right, there are some easy steps you can take for better results.

 - White Balance - White balance is the usual suspect for unwanted color casts.
 If your subject's skin is looking too warm or a bit orange, try cooling your white balance down first.